 But what’s the difference between bridge and neck pickups?
 On an electric guitar, a neck pickup rests approximately one inch beneath the fretboard, also known as the neck.
 The bridge pickup is the farthest from the neck, near the bridge (where the “whammy bar” resides).

 But there’s more to bridge and neck pickups beyond location.
 Where they’re placed has a notable impact on tone.
 Read on to learn all about how they vary.

 What is a Bridge Pickup?

-It’s simple – a bridge pickup is the pickup closest to the bridge.
+It’s simple – a bridge pickup is closest to the bridge.
 Reminder: the bridge is the piece of metal from which the strings emerge.

 A bridge pickup “listens” to the vibrations on the lowest parts of a guitar’s strings.
 Tension is highest here, which helps give the bridge pickup its hard and punchy tone.

 Additionally, engineers design each bridge pickup to produce more volume.
-This, combined with location and string tension, gives a bridge pickup its signature sound.
+Combined with location and string tension, this gives a bridge pickup its signature sound.